Social and Ecological Impact Theory

 What is SoC’s Impact Theory process?

-The School of Creatology is a social education experiment with the intention of increasing Creative’s creative capacities so they can create positive social and ecological change.
+The School of Creatology is a social education experiment with the intention of increasing Creative’s creative capacities so they can create more efficient and effective … and more speedy … positive social and ecological change.

 Therefore, SoC’s Impact Theory is measured using a social-sciences approach, based in an arts-based research method.